eschutz/barcode-ui/README.md

 A simple GUI to [libbarcode](https://github.com/eschutz/libbarcode.git).
 Generates barcodes in PostScript.

 ## Requirements
+- Built with clang on Unix-compatible systems, Borland C++ 5.5 on Windows
 - [libbarcode](https://github.com/eschutz/libbarcode.git)

+### Windows
+GTK binaries and headers are provided with the project.
+- Git

+### Unix-compatible systems
 - GTK+ 3.24.7 or higher
-- Built with clang on Mac OS X, Borland C++ 5.5 on Windows
+- pkg-config
+- GNU Make
+- Valgrind for debugging (optional)

 ## Development
+### Unix-compatible systems
 Run `make dev` in the root directory.
 This will clone and build libbarcode and link header files to include/.
 Build with `make ui main`.

+### Windows
+Building on Windows additionally requires the following to be installed:
+- Windows SDK 10.0.10240.0 +
+- Git

 ## License
 This project is licensed under the GNU Lesser General Public License.
 See [LICENSE](../blob/master/LICENSE) and [COPYING.LESSER](../blob/master/COPYING.LESSER) for more information.